williamyang98/16qam_modulator/README.md

 ## Description
 A basic and dirty 16QAM modulator which uses the 74HC86 XOR to generate the symbols.
-Code for the transmitter was written for the Atmega328p in Atmel studio.
+Code for the transmitter was written for the Atmega328p in Atmel studio, and the STM32F401CCU6 using the STM32 Cube devkit.
 Receiver code is written for use with the RTLSDR dongle, using osmocom's rtl_sdr.exe project to get IQ values.

 ## Transmitter software